flutter/website/src/platform-integration/web/wasm.md

   You can preview Wasm and WebAssembly garbage collection (WasmGC) on the [`master` channel][].
+  Flutter is previewing these features.
-  As Flutter provides these features as previews, ongoing development might result in frequent changes.
+  Ongoing development might result in frequent changes.
   Revisit this page for the latest updates.

   **_Last updated {{page.last-update}}_**